TheStarAlight/eTraj.jl/docs/src/index.md

 ## License

-This package is licensed under the Apache 2.0 license, and is copyrighted by Mingyu Zhu and the other contributors.
+This package is licensed under the Apache 2.0 license, and is copyrighted by Mingyu Zhu, Hongcheng Ni and the other contributors.